 Marjoram (Origanum majorana

-: Several chicken keeper blogs recommend giving laying hens marjoram as a feed supplement; mixing the dried, crushed herbs in a large bowl to add to the feed.
+Several chicken keeper blogs recommend giving laying hens marjoram as a feed supplement; mixing the dried, crushed herbs in a large bowel to add to the feed.

 , and Pseudomonas

 |Form||Bird type||Amount||Time period||Results||Ref|

 |Leaf powder||Broiler chicks||0.5 - 1.5%||42 days||Significantly increased body weight|

 |A .
 Ali 2014|

 |Oil||Broilers||1 g/kg||25 days||Showed more positive effects on performance than oregano or yarrow||D Cross et al., 2007|